Passenger restriction and seatbelt laws in Australia

 Demerits: 3 points

-SA If you’re a P-plate driver under 25, you can’t drive with more than one passenger aged 16 to 20 (immediate family members exempt).
-This rule doesn’t apply if a person with their full licence is sitting next to and supervising you.
+SA If you’re a P-plate driver under 25, you can’t drive with more than one passenger aged 16 to 20.
+This rule doesn’t apply to immediate family members, or if a person with their full licence is sitting next to you and supervising.

 Demerits: 3 points

-ACT P-plate drivers can’t drive with more than one passenger aged 16 to 22 between 11pm and 5am (immediate family members exempt).
-This only applies if your Provisional License was issued after 1 Jan 2020.
+ACT P-plate drivers can’t drive with more than one passenger aged 16 to 22 between 11 PM and 5 AM.
+This rule doesn’t apply to immediate family members.

 Demerits: 3 points